-The County also accepts old and used boats, jet skis, canoes and rowboats at the St. Andrews landfill provided that: 1) they do not exceed 20 feet in length; 2) the motor and drive must be disconnected and removed, but may be disposed of at the same time as long as the customer places the motor/drive in the scrap metal pile; 3) all fluids must be drained from the fuel tank(s), oil reservoir(s) and/or holding tank(s); and 4) the battery(s) must be disconnected and removed, but may be dropped off at the same time as long as the customer places the battery(s) in the designated drop off location.
+The County also accepts old and used boats, jet skis, canoes and rowboats at the St. Andrews landfill provided that: 1) they do not exceed 20' (feet) in length; 2) the motor and drive must be disconnected and removed, but may be disposed of at the same time as long as the customer places the motor/drive in the scrap metal pile; 3) all fluids must be drained from the fuel tank(s), oil reservoir(s) and/or holding tank(s); and 4) the battery(s) must be disconnected and removed, but may be dropped off at the same time as long as the customer places the battery(s) in the scrap metal pile; 3) all fluids must be disconnected and removed, but may be dropped off at the same time as long as the customer places the battery(s) in the designated drop off location.
 All of the above mentioned criteria must be checked at the scale house prior to acceptance and is any of the above items are not met the water-craft must be rejected until such time the conditions are met.
 Any material disposed of in the landfill will be assessed a \$65 per ton fee.
 Any trailer tires are accepted at no charge.